payam-avarwand/Excel-List-of-Personal-at-all-branch-offices/README.md

-This Script will create an Excel-List of all accounts of all Personal in all our branch offices, with 5 parameters per record:
+This Script creates an Excel-List of all enable accounts of Personal in all our branch offices, with 5 parameters per record:
 1-First Name
 2-Last Name